rytsikau/ee.Yrewind/README.md

 ##### [**` -resolution=[heightPixels] `**](#)

 Specifies the required resolution in pixels (height).
 If this parameter is missing, the program uses the default 1080.
-If the resolution is not available, the program uses the nearest lower.
+If the requested resolution is not available, the program uses the nearest lower.
 In the examples below, the livestream will be saved at 480p:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -resolution=500
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -resolution=480